Advances In Trauma

-As a sub-specialty, orthopaedic traumatology is an ever and rapidly changing field within orthopaedics.
+As a sub-specialty, orthopedic traumatology is an ever and rapidly changing field within orthopedics.
 Technological advances continually improve our ability to treat difficult fractures with increasing success.
 Similarly, hospitals committed to trauma care must continually reevaluate current practices to provide the most up-to-date care for severely injured patients.

 Summa Health System is committed to providing quality trauma care to its patients.
 The institution has proven that commitment by:

-- Hiring its first fellowship-trained orthopaedic traumatologist as director of orthopaedic trauma
+- Hiring its first fellowship-trained orthopedic traumatologist as director of orthopedic trauma

 - Increasing access to operating rooms on a scheduled basis for trauma surgeons

 - Providing funding for new technologies, including the Trigen Sureshot, Starr Frame pelvic reduction device and percutaneous acetabular surgery

 With the hiring of a dedicated traumatologist, Summa Health System has committed to providing the highest quality care for orthopedic trauma patients.
 Filling this position allows for quality assurance and improved communication and collaboration between surgical services, which will ultimately improve the care delivered to patients.

 Summa also has dedicated orthopedic trauma operating room access, so delivery of care can be immediate when necessary and scheduled semi-electively when appropriate.
 This allowed for the creation of an orthopedic trauma team, including nurses, scrub technicians and radiology technicians who efficiently deliver high-quality care.